 *Must be visible on the label or available through a QR code.

-**Must be clearly visible on the label.
+**Must be visible on the label.

-Note: Labels and warnings must be translated into the official language(s) of each EU country where the product is being sold.
+Note: Labels and warnings must be translated into the official language(s) of each EU country where the product is sold.

-2. Documentation requirements
+Documentation requirements

 Documentation must contain the following information: